mcpeixoto/Latinium/README.md

 - the ```et```, ```aut``` operators;
 - the ```non``` operator;

-Tox also supports pointer arithmetics.
+Latinium also supports pointer arithmetics.
 The following operations are supported:

 - ```+``` adds an integer to a pointer;
 - ```-``` subtracts an integer from a pointer and returns the difference between two pointers;